-- The first concern is that this could cause your teen to fear getting caught, which leads to things like sneaking around and lying.
+- The first concern is that this could cause your teen to simply work harder to sneak around and lie about their use.

 - The second is it can also create a dynamic in which the child fears becoming honest about their substance abuse to avoid punishment, leading to more harmful situations for the teen.